 How do we account for this dramatic change?
 Something clearly happened that changed the way they looked at life and how they felt about their lives.
 Something extraordinary, in fact.

 Identifying that something is one of the greatest challenges any historian of Christian beginnings faces.
 The New Testament attributes the change to the impact of Jesus’ resurrection and his subsequent gift of the Holy Spirit.
 These changed lives then become the third category of evidence.
 For me personally, it is the most convincing of the three categories of evidence.

 Whether any one individually finds these three categories persuasive will depend in large part on how willing we are to concede that we may live in a far more open and mysterious universe than we commonly imagine.

 Those of us who are heirs of the Enlightenment live with an understanding of the world where the world’s natural processes are governed by scientific laws of nature.
-These laws not only describe how the universe operates but also have the universe must operate.
+These laws not only describe how the universe operates but also how the universe must operate.
 The picture of the universe they give us is of a universe that is a closed system.
 And it permits no exceptions to its iron laws.
 This is why Enlightenment thinkers were convinced that all miracles were impossible.